threefoldfoundation/www_threefold_io/content/why/index.md

   subtitle_1="Phase I",
-  title_1="Creation of Core Technology", point_1_1="Open Source Development.", point_1_2="Built decentralized, autonomous, edge internet technology", point_1_3="Self-funded and private investment from founders, community, and TF Tech investors",
+  title_1="Creation of Core Technology", point_1_1="Open Source Development.", point_1_2="Built decentralized, autonomous, edge internet technology.", point_1_3="Self-funded and private investment from founders, community, and TF Tech investors.",

   subtitle_2="Phase II",
-  title_2="Global Proof Of Concept", point_2_1="Open Source Development.", point_2_2="50+ Countries.",
+  title_2="Global Proof Of Concept.", point_2_1="Open Source Development.", point_2_2="50+ Countries.",
   point_2_3="50,000+ Cores.",
-  point_2_4="25,000,000 GB of Storage", point_2_5="Thousands of enthusiasts actively engage with and contribute to the evolution of the ThreeFold Network.", point_2_6="Decentralized reliable compute, network and storage layer for Web 2-3.", point_2_7="Commitments from wonderful projects to build on top of us.",
+  point_2_4="25,000,000 GB of Storage.", point_2_5="Thousands of enthusiasts actively engage with and contribute to the evolution of the ThreeFold Network.", point_2_6="Decentralized reliable compute, network and storage layer for Web 2-3.", point_2_7="Commitments from wonderful projects to build on top of us.",